comp-journalism/UMD-J479V-J779V-Spring2016/README.md

   - Python "bootcamp": we'll gather as a group and work on the week's homework together in a collaborative atmosphere.
 RSVP and there will be Pizza!

 ###February 8 - Document and Text Analytics###
-(Guest lecture by Jennifer Stark, Research Scientist at UMD Computational Journalism Lab)
+(Guest lecture by Dr. Jennifer Stark, Research Scientist at UMD Computational Journalism Lab)

 - Readings due:
   - C. Felix, A. Vikram Pandey, E. Bertini, C. Ornstein and S. Klein.
 RevEx: Visual Investigative Journalism with A Million Healthcare Reviews.
 Symposium on Computation + Journalism.
 2015.
 [PDF](http://cj2015.brown.columbia.edu/papers/revex.pdf) | [ProPublica Article](http://www.propublica.org/article/stay-far-far-away-and-other-things-gleaned-from-yelp-health-reviews)